Open in Colab Open On GitHub

 train_step(model, optimizer, metrics, batch)

-for metric, value in metrics.compute().items(): # compute metrics
+for metric, value in metrics.compute().items(): # Compute the metrics.

-# Compute metrics on the test set after each training epoch
+# Compute the metrics on the test set after each training epoch.

 for test_batch in test_ds.as_numpy_iterator():